Here’s How to Set Sales Goals (That Get Results)

 (Source: Base)

-You’ve already got your actionable goals down to the week for each rep in your sales teams.
+You’ve got your actionable goals down to the week for each rep in your sales teams.
 But goals still aren’t being achieved.

+First, trace the source of the problem.
 Are all your reps (or a high number of them) missing their goals?
 Then it may be the goals themselves that are too ambitious.
 It’s good to have challenging goals, but unrealistic goals week after week can grind down morale and lead to an ineffective, uninterested sales team.

 It’s important not to make goals too easy.
 Most humans are cursed with the “just enough” mentality.
 They won’t go too far beyond an easy goal.